sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

     schema_type="RNG"
 >}}

-Past Releases of SBML Level 2 are available from a separate page.
+Past releases of SBML Level 2 are available from a separate page.

 ### SBML Level 3 Packages